The stories worth your attention this week

 Human content is 8x more likely to rank #1 — Semrush, April 2026

-Semrush published a study this week analysing 42,000 blog pages across 20,000 keywords.
+Semrush analysed 42,000 blog pages across 20,000 keywords.
 Human-written content appears at position one 80% of the time.
-Purely AI-generated content appears there 9% of the time — an 8x gap at the top position.
+Purely AI-generated content appears there 9% of the time.
+The uncomfortable finding: 72% of SEO professionals believe AI content performs at least as well as human content.
+The data says otherwise.

-4. OpenAI crosses $25B in revenue — and what that means for your tools
+4. OpenAI crosses $25B in revenue

 Revenue